matzpersson/postgres-kubernetes-azure/README.md

 ```

 ## Connect to the cluster
-We used `kubectl` to manage this cluster.
+I used `kubectl` to manage this cluster.
 If you have already installed `kubectl`, you can ignore next command:

 ```az aks install-cli```